A troubling game is starting to play out in the workplace.

-Just as players of Texas Hold ‘em respond to a great poker hand by betting all their chips – they’re “all in” – so, too, do the leaders on a winning team respond to a solid plan with their full commitment.
+Just as players of Texas Hold ‘em respond to a great poker hand by betting all their chips, like they virtually would on sites like mega 888.
+They’re “all in” – so, too, do the leaders on a winning team respond to a solid plan with their full commitment.

 Occasionally, a planning session exposes philosophical differences on the leadership team.